 In the following chart, we used a Python script to load Google search terms data from a freely available source.

 We can see that the two job roles have yet another commonality.
 The kindred professions have witnessed a similar popularity trend in recent years, an explosive one for that matter.

 By the way, if you’ve ever wondered, Google trends data comes from unbiased samples of individual search engine queries — anonymised, categorised and grouped geographically to measure public interest in particular topics.
 A great enhancement of this data has been released in 2016, making sentiment across all subject categories available in real time.
 I happen to have years of experience leveraging that data.

-All things considered, we’ve explored how the professions of data scientist and data analyst compare and contrast.
+All things considered, we’ve explored how the professions of Data scientist and Data analyst compare and contrast.
 We’ve reached an understanding on how they differ in programming intensity, data volumes used in modelling, sophistication in regards to automation, and the educational backgrounds required by looking at sample job advertisements.
 Sure, we anticipated differences.
-But surprisingly, we’ve also come to appreciate how similar the two kindred professions actually are.
+But surprisingly, we’ve also come to appreciate how similar the two kindred professions actually can be.
 In essence, they both seek to retrieve insights from datasets.

 If you are one of those curious techies, you can try our Data analyst prep course for free!